-The Girl Innovation, Research, and Learning (GIRL) Center is a new global research center that generates, synthesizes, and translates evidence to transform the lives of adolescent girls.
-Through rigorous research about what works — and what doesn’t — we can better direct limited resources to supporting evidence-based solutions that improve girls’ lives.
+The Girl Innovation, Research, and Learning (GIRL) Center is a global research center that generates, synthesizes, and translates evidence to transform the lives of adolescent girls.
+Through rigorous research about what works — and what doesn’t — we can better direct limited resources to support evidence-based solutions that improve girls’ lives.

 What We Do:

 Too often, programs and policies meant to address the needs of adolescents miss the mark because they aren’t evidence-based.
 Without consulting rigorous research or, policymakers cannot be sure that the policies they support will do what they’re designed to do.
 Without high-quality evidence, donors and program implementers often invest in interventions based on intuition alone.

 Despite growing attention to the importance of adolescents around the world, efforts to conduct research, design policies, and implement programs are often disconnected due to a lack of communication and coordination.
 To accelerate progress, the GIRL Center aims to connect key decision-makers with the evidence and data needed to make the best investments for adolescents, especially for girls.
 By harnessing the power of open data, our Adolescent Data Hub expands opportunities for collaboration and research transparency.
 To learn more about how you can work with the GIRL Center, read our five-year roadmap, which lays out our strategy toward that vision.

 Building on decades of research and programs with adolescent girls by the Population Council and other partners, the GIRL Center drives progress towards a world where girls reach their full potential as healthy, productive, empowered individuals and leaders.

 How we work: